-Since 2014, the Geneva Antibody Facility provides the academic community with easy, affordable access to well-characterized rAbs, and stimulate the replacement of poorly-characterized animal-derived antibodies, to generate better and more reproducible data, in a collaborative way.
+Since 2014, the Geneva Antibody Facility provides the research community with easy, affordable access to well-characterized rAbs, and stimulates the replacement of poorly-characterized animal-derived antibodies, to generate better and more reproducible data, in a collaborative way.
 This is currently done via 5 main initiatives:

 (i) An open-access database of sequenced antibodies (ABCD database), providing an unambiguous identifier for each antibody;

 (ii) Low-cost production of rAbs by a spin-off company of the university of Geneva (ABCD antibodies SA);